isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Badminton).md

 <thead>
   <tr>
     <th class="tg-0pky">Performance Tasks</th>
     <th class="tg-0lax">1.
 Shortlisted applicants will be invited for a face-to-face selection trial.<br><br>2.
-The Badminton selection trials will consist of the following:<br>Physical Assessment<br>Individual Technical Skills Assessment<br>Game Situation Skills Assessment<br>3.
+The Badminton selection trials will consist of the following:<br>- Physical Assessment<br>- Individual Technical Skills Assessment<br>- Game Situation Skills Assessment<br>3.
 Each applicant will be assessed by a panel of teacher(s) and coach(es) with a set of rubrics.
 The set of assessment rubrics is the same for all applicants.</th>
   </tr>
 </thead>
 <tbody>